Amber Fort: First courtyard

 On the right side of the Jalebi Chowk, there is a small but an elegant temple called the Sila Devi temple (Sila Devi was an incarnation of Kali or Durga).
 The entrance to the temple is through a double door covered in silver with a raised relief.
 The main deity inside the sanctum is flanked by two lions made of silver.
 The legend attributed to the installation of this deity is that Maharaja Man Singh sought blessings from Kali for victory in the battle against the Raja of Jessore in Bengal.
 The goddess instructed the Raja, in a dream, to retrieve her image from the sea bed and install and worship it.
 The Raja, after he won the battle of Bengal in 1604, retrieved the idol from the sea and installed it in the temple and called it Sila Devi as it was carved out of one single stone slab.
-At the entrance to the temple, there is also a carving of Lord Ganesha, which is made out of a single piece of coral.
+At the entrance to the temple, there is also a carving of Ganesha, which is made out of a single piece of coral.

-Another version of the Sila Devi installation is that Raja Man Singh, after defeating the Raja of Jessore, received a gift of a black stone slab which was said to have a link to the Mahabharata epic story in which Kansa had killed older siblings of Lord Krishna on this stone.
+Another version of the Sila Devi installation is that Raja Man Singh, after defeating the Raja of Jessore, received a gift of a black stone slab which was said to have a link to the Mahabharata epic in which Kamsa had killed older siblings of Krishna on this stone.
 In exchange for this gift, Man Singh returned the kingdom he had won to the Raja of Bengal.
-This stone was then used to carve the image of Durga Mahishasuramardini, who had slain the demon king Mahishasura and installed it in the fort's temple as Sila Devi.
+This stone was then used to carve the image of Durga Mahishasuramardini, who had slain the asura king Mahishasura and installed it in the fort's temple as Sila Devi.
 The Sila Devi was worshiped from then onwards as the lineage deity of the Rajput family of Jaipur.
 However, their family deity continued to be Jamva Mata of Ramgarh.

-Another practice that is associated with this temple is the religious rites of animal sacrifice during the festival days of Navrathri (a nine-day festival celebrated twice a year).
+Another practice that is associated with this temple is the religious rites of animal sacrifice during the festival days of Navaratri (a nine-day festival celebrated twice a year).
 The practice was to sacrifice a buffalo and also goats on the eighth day of the festival in front of the temple, which would be done in the presence of the royal family, watched by a large gathering of devotees.
 This practice was banned under the law from 1975, after which the sacrifice was held within the palace grounds in Jaipur, strictly as a private event with only the close kin of the royal family watching the event.
 However, now the practice of animal sacrifice has been totally stopped at the temple premises and offerings made to the goddess are only of the vegetarian type.